Video Game Addiction · Active Litigation

 The original Halo games (Halo: CE, Halo 2, Halo 3, Halo: Reach) were premium titles with a one-time purchase price and no microtransactions.
 Halo 3 alone was one of the most-played Xbox Live games of all time, with millions of young players spending thousands of hours in its multiplayer mode.
 By the time Halo Infinite launched as a free-to-play title with a battle pass and rotating store, the franchise had already cultivated a massive audience of young, loyal players primed to engage with whatever the next Halo game offered.

-The investigation covers the entire Halo franchise, with a particular focus on Halo Infinite's free-to-play multiplayer.
+The concerns spanned the entire Halo franchise, with a particular focus on Halo Infinite's free-to-play multiplayer.

 What Harms Can Halo Addiction Cause?